williamdsw/saroo-configuration-list/J/T-18510G/README.md

 ### Problems

-- Title screen is glitched (wrong colors/textures)
+- Sprite from a character in the intro is glitched

 ### Solution